sharon15-netizen/sharon/README.md

-Load the dataset into phton
+Load the dataset into phyton

 Clean the data

 Merge the two data sets

 descibe and order them
+Recommendation
+impove their infranstructure on places where MTN services is used.